 Arabella Carter Award

 Arabella Carter was one of the great unsung heroes who worked for peace and social justice in Philadelphia Yearly Meeting in the early 1900s.
 She never sought publicity or recognition for her work and was largely forgotten by all but Friends Historical Library archivists, who saw her hand in Quaker peace and social justice work over three decades.
 She appears to have received no monetary compensation for all these services, living simply on family money.
-The award, established in 1997 by the Alumni Council and presented each year at reunion, honors alumni who have made significant contributions as volunteers in their own communities or on a regional or national level.
-The 2016 Arabella Carter Award was presented to Dare Rust Thompson '66.
-View a complete list of past Arabella Carter Award winners.
+This award, established in 1997 by the Alumni Council and presented each year at reunion, honors alumni who have made significant contributions as volunteers in their own communities or on a regional or national level.

 Joseph Shane Award

 Established in 2010, is presented annually on Alumni Weekend to an alumnus or alumna who, in his or her vocation, has made an impact on society at large.
 In naming this award for Eugene Lang, Alumni Council recognized his impact in both his business career and his philanthropy.
-The 2016 Eugene M. Lang '38 Impact Award was presented to David Clark '66 and Don Mizell '71.
-View a complete list of past Eugene M. Lang '38 Impact Award winners.
+View past Eugene M. Lang '38 Impact Award winners.